Logarithmic kinetics and bundling in physical networks

 To understand this phenomenon, recall that the exponential decay of the deposition probability $\Psi$---lying at the heart of the logarithmic growth, Eq.~\eqref{eq:bund2}---assumes that collisions of virtual links are independent and identically distributed.
-This hypothesis breaks down above $\tau_p$, where the many virtual collisions promote newly deposited links to align with the existing configuration, favouring the formation of link bundles (see {\em Discussions}).
-This implies the emergence of privileged directions of deposition akin to bundle formation, potentially reflected in inhomogeneities of the link's angle distribution with respect to the uniform background.
+This hypothesis breaks down at some critical density above $\tau_p$, at which the virtual collisions promote newly deposited links to align with the existing configuration, favouring the formation of link bundles.
+This implies the emergence of privileged directions of deposition, potentially reflected in inhomogeneities of the link's angle distribution with respect to the uniform background.
 In Figure~\ref{figbund:3}\textbf{c},\textbf{f},\textbf{i} we test this hypothesis by analyzing the evolution of detrended fluctuations of the links' angle distribution, $\mathcal{F}(\varphi/2\pi;t)$ (details in caption, Fig.~\ref{figbund:3}).
-The snapshots taken from the onset of physicality (black symbols) until the last deposition (teal symbols, details in caption, Fig.~\ref{figbund:3}, see also Figs.~\ref{figbund:S1},~\ref{figbund:S2}), clearly show that the largest instabilities reported in Figs.~\ref{figbund:3}\textbf{b},\textbf{e},\,\textbf{h} correspond to structured inhomogeneities of the link's angle distribution, which have sinusoidal shape and self-amplify over time.
+The snapshots taken from the onset of physicality (black symbols) until the last deposition (teal symbols, Fig.~\ref{figbund:3} ---see also Figs.~\ref{figbund:S1},~\ref{figbund:S2}), indicate that the instabilities reported in Figs.~\ref{figbund:3}\textbf{b},\textbf{e},\,\textbf{h} correspond to structured inhomogeneities of the link's angle distribution, having sinusoidal shape and self-amplifying over time.

 Analytical insights about this empirical observation can be found by mimicking the spontaneous formation and growth of a bump in the links' angle distribution from a planted inhomogeneous configuration.
 In this case Eq.~\eqref{eq:bund1} can be rewritten as (see \textsc{SM}, \textsc{S.4})